-5.5.1 "Whistleblowing" by employees of the School/Council is fully supported and encouraged.
-Where concerns arise, these should be brought to the attention of management at all times.
+5.5.1 "Whistleblowing" by employees of the School is fully supported and encouraged.
+Where concerns arise these should be brought to the attention of management at all times.
 If the employee feels they can't tell their employer they should contact a prescribed person/body as detailed on the Government website.
-In Appendix 1 of this Code a procedure is described for employees who wish to report serious concerns relating to any suspicions or allegations of fraud and corruption or any malpractice or maladministration.
+In the School's Model Whistleblowing Policy, a procedure is described for employees who wish to report serious concerns relating to any suspicions or allegations of fraud and corruption or any malpractice or maladministration.